Artwork on cover by DeVon;

 Photography by Thandiwe Muriu on exhibit with 193 Gallery at LA Art Show; photo by Brooke Harker; courtesy of ETG

-The Rebecca Hossack Art Gallery out of London seems to have a knack for selecting artists whose work carries special energies.
+A gallery out of London, The Rebecca Hossack Art Gallery seems to have a knack for selecting artists whose work carries special energies.
 Spanish artist, Mersuka Dopazo shared various large-scale works including “Horse Couple,” layered with whimsy and vibrancy.
 These are works that again my camera couldn’t capture in experience.
-Dopazo managed to weave magic into her pieces collaged together from couture fabric and hand-made natural papers that she had sourced directly from craftspeople around the world.
-As described by the gallery in a description of Mersuka Dopazo’s work, “unexpected connections form between clashing textures and motifs and between the regularity of pattern and the spontaneity of broken graphite improvised colour.”
+Dopazo managed to weave magic into her pieces.
+She collaged together from couture fabric and hand-made natural papers that she sourced directly from craftspeople around the world.

-Another noteworthy artist on exhibit with The Rebecca Hossack Art Gallery, the intricate and vibrant “Isabel” (approx…70” x 74” – hand embroidery, beadwork, acrylic and collage on linen) by Dutch born artist Carla Kranendonk, inspired by her travels to West Africa.
-“Large in format, Kranendonk’s works are authentic in their composition and playful in their manipulation of perspective,” as described by the gallery.
-Kranendonk’s works are something to study and marvel at in person as there is so much going on.
-There is an abundance of detail that a camera flattens and minimizes, however when viewed in person, the energy in these bold portraits are far from minimal.
+Another noteworthy artist on exhibit with The Rebecca Hossack Art Gallery is Carla Kranendonk.
+The Dutch born artist created the intricate and vibrant “Isabel” (approx…70” x 74” – hand embroidery, beadwork, acrylic and collage on linen).
+This was inspired by her travels to West Africa“Large in format, Kranendonk’s works are authentic in their composition and playful in their manipulation of perspective,” as described by the gallery.

 Viewers with Horse Couple by Meruka Dopanzo, paper fabric and pigment on canvas on exhibit with Rebecca Houssack Art Gallery at LA Art Show; photo by Brooke Harker; courtesy of ETG

-Another work that carried an inspiring energy un-captured in brilliance by my phone camera, a portrait called “Milena” (48” x 72”) in which the Canadian artist, Nadjejdah Gilbert, on exhibit with La Gallerie Perkins out of Quebec collaged words into the facial features and updo hair style of the woman she painted who seemed to express a spirit of peace amidst a dripping environment.
-Gilbert also embedded words into sections of the background.
 The words throughout this piece read in English and French messages such as, “Courage, hope, freedom, evolution, spirit, believe, liberty.”
 Looking at this piece of art in person, and even now, as I zoom in on the photo I took and plug French words into google translate, the art activates a desire in me to take a breath, and feel the state I see in the character portrayed in Gilbert’s painting.

 Milena by Nadjedah Gilbert 48 x 72 on exhibit with La Galerie Perkins at LA Art Show; photo by Brooke Harker; courtesy of ETG